Chesterfield local area guide

 LOCAL AMENITIES IN CHESTERFIELD

-Close to the town centre is Queen’s Park, a scenic park with a lake home to wildfowl, cricket grounds, cafe and playground.
-Right next to the park is Queen’s Park Sports Centre with a wide range of health and fitness facilities.
+Walking distance from the town centre is Queen’s Park, a scenic park with a lake home to wildfowl, cricket grounds, cafe and playground.
+Next to the park is Queen’s Park Sports Centre with a wide range of health and fitness facilities.
+Following a 2 million National Lottery grant the centre reopened in 2016 after an extensive state of the art refurbishment.

 Chesterfield has a fantastic selection of schools, from nursery to high schools.
 Located around the town, several are rated ‘Outstanding’ by Ofsted including Brockwell Junior School and St Mary’s Catholic High School.